50 Years of Automated Face Recognition: Advances in Deep Face Recognition

-Notably, one of the earliest contributions to video-based face recognition uses adaptive hidden Markov models to model temporal dynamics and perform recognition based on entire video sequences~\cite{tu2009optimizing}.
-Over the years, feature fusion in FR has evolved from simple averaging techniques to highly adaptive and context-aware neural aggregation frameworks.
-Early methods such as the Neural Aggregation Network (NAN)~\cite{yang2017neural} establishes the value of learning quality-aware weights through attention, enabling robust, order-invariant representations for face templates.
-This sets the stage for more sophisticated models like Multicolumn Networks~\cite{xie2018multicolumn} and C-FAN~\cite{gong2019video}, which incorporate fine-grained quality analysis, either by separating visual and contextual importance or by estimating weights for individual feature channels.
-These advances are instrumental in improving FR accuracy on challenging template-based datasets such as IJB-C~\cite{ijbc}.
+Early video-based FR approaches employed adaptive hidden Markov models to capture temporal dynamics and recognize entire video sequences~\cite{tu2009optimizing}.
+Over time, feature fusion in FR advanced from simple averaging to adaptive and context-aware neural aggregation.
+The Neural Aggregation Network (NAN)~\cite{yang2017neural} demonstrated the effectiveness of learning quality-aware attention weights for robust, order invariant face templates.
+Building on this, Multicolumn Networks~\cite{xie2018multicolumn} and C-FAN~\cite{gong2019video} introduced fine-grained quality analysis by modeling visual and contextual importance or by weighting individual feature channels.
+These developments significantly improved FR performance on challenging template-based benchmarks such as IJB-C~\cite{ijbc}.

-Recent efforts have shifted toward scaling and generalizing feature fusion across different operating conditions.
-Methods such as CAFace~\cite{kim2022cluster}, CoNAN~\cite{jawade2023conan} and ProxyFusion~\cite{jawade2024proxyfusion} focus on maintaining performance even when templates contain hundreds or thousands of diverse images.
-Meanwhile, practical methods like Norm Pooling~\cite{nanduri2024template} demonstrate that even simple heuristics can be powerful in multi-domain scenarios, especially when training data is limited.
-A consistent trend across these innovations is the move toward scalable and fast strategies that can tailor to long videos, achieving robustness without sacrificing scalability.
+Recent work emphasizes scalable and generalized feature fusion across diverse conditions.
+Methods like CAFace~\cite{kim2022cluster}, CoNAN~\cite{jawade2023conan}, and ProxyFusion~\cite{jawade2024proxyfusion} sustain performance even with templates containing many varied images.
+Practical approaches such as Norm Pooling~\cite{nanduri2024template} show that simple heuristics can be effective in multi domain settings, especially with limited training data.
+Overall, these innovations reflect a trend toward scalable, efficient strategies that handle long videos while maintaining robustness.